-Joan Lescinski, PhD, CSJ
+Joan Lescinski, CSJ, PhD

-As St. Ambrose's leader, Sister Joan is committed to the success of the university, and its faculty, staff and students.
-A long history of working with private, Catholic institutions has allowed her to work with campus constituencies to enhance the Catholic intellectual tradition at the university.
+As St. Ambrose's leader, Sister Joan is committed to the success of the University, and its faculty, staff and students.
+A long history of working with private, Catholic institutions has allowed her to work with campus constituencies to enhance the Catholic intellectual tradition at the University.

 Sister Joan Lescinski, CSJ, PhD, became the 13th President of St. Ambrose University in August 2007.
 In the Quad Cities, she is currently a member of the Quad Cities Chamber of Commerce Board of Directors, the Regional Opportunities Council and the Putnam Museum Board of Trustees.
 In March 2011 she received the Athena Award for leadership given by the Women's Connection of the Quad Cities.